 The Monument View Montessori Charter School Board of Directors will be comprised of from five to seven members, and will always include a majority of parents.
-The Board will be elected by the parents/guardians of the students attending Monument View Montessori Charter School, and will operate according to the by-laws laid out by the schools operating committee.
-Please join us for our board meetings to find out more: Board Meeting Minutes.
+The Board will be elected by the parents/guardians of the students attending Monument View Montessori Charter School and will operate according to the by-laws laid out by the school’s operating committee.

 Board of Directors

 Dr. Perry Cabot is an agricultural research scientist for Colorado State University.
 He is the Research and Extension Leader for the Western Colorado Research Center at Fruita, CO.
 He received his Ph.D. in Agricultural Engineering and Land Resources from the University of Wisconsin-Madison and B.S. in Civil Engineering from Colorado State University.
 He was a Fulbright Scholar at the University of Zambia in 2008.
 He currently oversees research on irrigation water conservation, agricultural water use efficiency, sustainable and alternative cropping systems and water outreach programs for the Colorado Water Institute on the Western Slope.
 He made one of the best decisions of his life to move to the Grand Valley with his wife Leah and son Oliver.
 In his spare time, he enjoys woodworking, fly-fishing, canoeing and hiking.